Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Introduction

 and, as a corollary, that

+with $L$ being the same strictly positive numerical constant.
 Here, $\N(b_{k_n},\hat{b}_{K_n},\D)[4]$ denotes the 4-th chaotic projection (see (\ref{ABCDEF})) and the $(\gamma_n)_{n\in\mathbb{N}}$ is a sequence of asymptotically bounded constants which we define in (\ref{UDI3}).
 This theorem extends and quantifies the result of Nourdin, Peccati and Rossi who had shown that the domination of the 4-th chaotic projection holds in the one-energy model \cite[p.
 110, Eq.
 (2.29)]{NPR19}. \item \textbf{(Univariate Central Limit Theorem)} In Theorem \ref{t.clt} we prove the convergence in law

 and, more precisely, we provide the following inequality in the 1-Wasserstein distance (see \ref{n.prob_dist})